magento/devdocs/src/guides/v2.3/rest/tutorials/create-custom-rest-api.md

 | `PUT` | To update existing object(s) |
 | `DELETE` | To delete object(s) |

-*  `service` informs about the interface and the method to be called when the endpoint is reached.
+*  `service` describes the interface and the method to be called when the endpoint is reached.

-*  `resource` sets the ACL resource that is required to have access to the endpoint.
-If you want to make it public (no authentication), you can use: `<resource ref="anonymous" />`
+*  `resource` sets the ACL resource that is required to access the endpoint.
+If you want to make it public (no authentication), use: `<resource ref="anonymous" />`

 ## 4. Create Interfaces

-In this example, we have created the interfaces for request and response
+In this example, we have created the interfaces for the request and response.

 `app/code/Dev/RestApi/Api/RequestItemInterface.php`: